bigcommerce/dev-docs/markdown/api-docs/cart-and-checkout/embedded-checkout.md

 Example: `<div id="bc-embedded-checkout"></div>`

-Finally, render the checkout from your app by first installing the BigCommerce [Checkout SDK](https://developer.bigcommerce.com/api-docs/cart-and-checkout/checkout-sdk) into your project.
+Finally, we will render the checkout from your app.

+Install the BigCommerce [Checkout SDK](https://developer.bigcommerce.com/api-docs/cart-and-checkout/checkout-sdk) into your project.

 `npm install --save @bigcommerce/checkout-sdk`

-Import and invoke the checkout service, and import and call the `embedCheckout` method while passing in your JSON object.
+Then import and invoke the checkout service, and import and call the `embedCheckout` method while passing in your JSON object.

 <!--